hyunbinseo/zoom-rec-dl/README.md

 ```

 [^1]: Should show a video player and a download button.
 Should not show an 'Enter the passcode to watch' message.
-[^2]: Node.js should be added to PATH.
-When `node -v` command is run, it should show a version number. (e.g. `v18.10.0`)
-[^3]: The video files will be downloaded in the same folder.
-A subdirectory called 'downloads' will be created and used.